dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/environments.md

 ![Developer tools Network tab for the response of the blazor.boot.json request](environments/_static/image4.png)

 App settings from the files `appsettings.json` and `appsettings.{ENVIRONMENT}.json` (the `{ENVIRONMENT}` placeholder is the app's environment) are loaded by the app.
-In the following example, the app's settings files are loaded according to the browser's developer tools, which includes the settings file for the `Staging` environment:
+In the following example, the app's settings files are loaded according to the browser's developer tools, which includes the settings file for the `Staging` environment (`appsettings.Staging.json`):

 ![Developer tools Network tab indicating that both app settings files loaded (200 - OK status code)](environments/_static/image5.png)